 But could this perceived once-in-a-while service affordably handle your daily commute?

 Let’s consider this hypothetical: You live within a giant bootlace’s length of Tulsa’s Golden Driller and have a five-mile commute to your 8-to-5 job at Fourth and Boston.
 You have a car for shopping, errands, and out-of-town trips, but you’d rather not use it for the daily grind.
 You like the idea of door-to-door transportation—no slogging through winter wind or summer swelter between your building and your monthly parking space.
 Someone else driving means you can enjoy a couple of pints at Fassler Hall and then head home with a clear conscience.
-Uber’s fare estimator says a five-mile UberX trip (the cheapest option) from the Driller’s boots to downtown will cost $7 to $10.
+Uber’s fare estimator says a five-mile UberX trip (the cheapest option) from the Driller’s boots to downtown will cost $7 to $10, especially if you the best promo codes for 2019 available to you in your area.
 Split the difference, add in a decent tip (you were going to tip the driver, weren’t you?), and it comes to $20 a day, or $5,000 for the year.
 Lyft’s estimate is comparable: $9 for the trip.

 How does that compare to driving your own vehicle?
 Assuming $2.50 per gallon of gas, 20 miles per gallon, and 250 commuting days per year, your daily 10 miles round-trip costs you $312.50 in gas for the year.
 The US Department of Transportation estimates average tire and maintenance costs at 6.1 cents per mile for 2013; let’s assume some inflation and round it up to 7.5 cents.
 That comes to $187.50 for the year.
 Add in $65 a month for parking on a surface lot not too far from your building—another $780.
 The marginal annual cost for using your own car to commute: $1,280.00.
 We’re excluding the fixed costs of car ownership—tag, insurance, and depreciation—since you’re keeping a car for shopping and errands.
 Daily Uberage or Lyfting will be almost four times as expensive as driving your own car—a hefty hipster premium.